kojodoc/kojodoc.github.io/ikojo.md

 * [A flower](http://ikojo.in/sf/AlUnOa0/0)
 * [A tree](http://ikojo.in/sf/NrOU9qJ/0)

 Games (for devices that have a keyboard.
-Mobile games coming soon):
+Mobile games are listed further down):
 * [Pong](http://ikojo.in/sf/nOB7vtO/0)
 * [Hunted](http://ikojo.in/sf/KQPttLI/1)
 * [Bugs](http://ikojo.in/sf/OuGi82j/0)